MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

       •	Move toward real-time dashboards using Power BI with DirectQuery on my Cosmos DB layers.

+      d)	Security (Data Protection & Access Control)

+      Goal: Secure data at rest and in motion, and control access tightly during peak events.

+      Improvements:

+      •	Use Managed Identities and Azure Key Vault to securely manage credentials for MySQL/MongoDB access.

+      •	Implement row-level or column-level security for sensitive data in Databricks.

 5. What data patterns would you use ?

    •	Event-driven Architecture: Implement an event-driven architecture using Apache Kafka.
 Orders can be published as events to Kafka